 - pitch an appropriate and realistic degree of ambition

-- don’t leave questions unanswered.
+- do not leave questions unanswered.

 Remember, the Case for Support is your opportunity to convince your peers of why your proposed research should be funded.
 Make sure you use it well.

 Provide a convincing case for the originality of your proposal and describe your objectives clearly and succinctly.
 Proposals are not rejected just because others are doing similar work.
-But if you don’t describe the novelty of your approach and the likelihood of success when compared with others, the value of your proposal may be questioned.
+But if you do not describe the novelty of your approach and the likelihood of success when compared with others, the value of your proposal may be questioned.

 Reviewers often comment that a proposal is unclear about the methodology to be applied, or on the degree of ambition that a proposal has.
 It’s best not to leave it to your peers to ask the questions.
 Show that you have thought the proposal through and explain how it will succeed.
 Potential applications might be obvious to you, but tell reviewers and panel members what they are so they are not left in doubt.